h80h/odin-recipes/README.md

-This odin-recipes project is main to build up my coding basement I'll make an easy website which link to a few recipes
+This odin-recipes project is main to build up my coding basement I'll make an easy website contains a few recipes(copy paste others)